cacttus/TakeABreak/README.md

 # TakeABreak
-Us programmers sometimes overwork ourselves.
-That is why I wrote TakeABreak.
-This app forces you to take a break from typing for 30 seconds.
-It will save your hands some pain!
+Windows application that is meant to prevent injury from working (or, overwork).

+It will block your desktop from interactivity, for a period of time (which can be closed).

 ## Installation
 * Windows App.